SandraKolevska/doctor-booking-appointment/README.md

 ## This project focuses on providing an easy-to-use web application for booking doctor appointments, allowing patients to schedule visits, view available slots, and manage their appointments efficiently.

-Features:
+Features: <br>
-Doctor Selection: Choose from a list of available doctors and specialties.
+Doctor Selection: Choose from a list of available doctors and specialties. <br>
-Appointment Scheduling: Easily book appointments with available time slots.
+Appointment Scheduling: Easily book appointments with available time slots. <br>
-Patient Dashboard: View and manage your upcoming and past appointments.
+Patient Dashboard: View and manage your upcoming and past appointments. <br>
-Responsive Design: Works seamlessly across mobile, tablet, and desktop devices.
+Responsive Design: Works seamlessly across mobile, tablet, and desktop devices. <br> <br>

 Technologies:
-React for the frontend
+React for the frontend <br>
-Tailwind CSS for styling
+Tailwind CSS for styling <br>
-Axios for handling API requests
+Axios for handling API requests <br> <br>

 Goals:
 To provide an efficient and user-friendly system for managing doctor appointments, enhancing the patient experience and reducing administrative workloads.

-Deployment:
+# Deployment:
-This page is currently being worked on and will be deployed shortly.
+ ## This page is currently being worked on and will be deployed shortly.
 Stay tuned for updates and further enhancements!